AlthariqFairuz/HCT-Survival-Analysis/README.md

 A clinical decision support system for predicting survival probability after Hematopoietic Cell Transplantation (HCT) using machine learning.

+**⚠️ Please note that the form for the prediction in the web is greatly simplified, the prediction might be not as good as in the kaggle.**

 ## 🚀 Backend Setup & Deployment

 ### Prerequisites